jacquestvanzuydam/laravel-firebird/README.md

         Schema::drop('users');
 ```

-Only Firebird 3.0 and above
+2. using identity fields (only in Firebird 3.0).

 ```php
         // CREATE TABLE "users" (